reef credit scheme

 Investors buy verified water quality outcomes when they are delivered and audited.

-A single administrative platform with independent, transparent and accountable governance oversight to achieve water quality improvement.
+A single administrative platform with independent, transparent and accountable governance oversight.

 Delivers consistent measurement and monitoring tools to track progress toward water quality targets across the entire Reef.